PNW Theatrical Intimacy Professionals Collective Members

 Personal Statement:

 My process is based in clear and honest communication, physical/emotional/mental health, human connection, valuing humanity over productivity, personal autonomy & empowerment, comfort, trust, positivity, ritual, structure, and diligent documentation.
 I operate with an intersectional approach, as well as the understanding that it is part of my job as an artist to help decolonize and equalize systems that have contributed to the oppression of marginalized populations, and to amplify voices of groups and individuals that have previously been silenced.
-I facilitate with a combination of shared power and ownership, boundary practices, accountability structures, cultural competency, and clear avenues of communication and connection.
-In addition to working in productions, I also work with companies, classrooms, and other groups around consent and the intersection of mental health and the arts.
+I facilitate with a combination of shared power and ownership, boundary practices, accountability structures, cultural sustainability, and clear avenues of communication and connection.
+In addition to working in productions, I also work with companies, classrooms, and other groups around consent and the intersection of wellness, community, and the arts.
+If it is relevant to your production, I identify as a biracial (Latina/Cuban, Irish/German) queer cisgender woman.

 I want quality intimacy training and execution to be available for more than just the large theatre and film hubs in the U.S. and that the Pacific Northwest community, and all regional and fringe arts communities, deserve to benefit from this work.
 I care deeply about creating artistic spaces that celebrate and acknowledge our humanity.